fsvGunzenhausen/fsv-gunzenhausen-web/README.md

 # FSV Gunzenhausen Website

-This is the website of FSV Gunzenhausen.
+This is the website of FSV Gunzenhausen from 2025-07-12

  This project is using
   - react + typescript + vite and native bootstrap.